From Unit Plan: Point of View: A Unit on Perspective

-Use these titles to reinforce themes discussed in the Point of View unit.
+Use these titles to reinforce themes discussed in Point of View: A Unit on Perspective.

 George Washington's Socks